-Figures and Steps
+Steps

 Dances

 Some people may be on the beat, but it's more like “carrying the shopping home from Sainsbury's” than dancing.
-In the old days ladies and gentlemen were taught deportment, and dancing too; you can't imagine one of Jane Austen's heroes or heroines plodding around.
+In the old days ladies and gentlemen were taught deportment, and dancing too: you can't imagine one of Jane Austen's heroes or heroines plodding around.
 These days people feel awkward standing up straight and moving with a bit of spring and grace in their step, which is a real pity.

 Try getting them to put their toe down first rather than their heel.
 They may find this unnatural at first, but anything that you do often enough becomes natural.

 One thing that distinguishes the Dance Walk from an ordinary walk is the rise and fall at the end of a phrase.
 I mentioned it in “Up a double and back”: three steps and a close, and as your feet come together do a little rise and fall — but nothing exaggerated or affected.
 You can do it whenever you come to a full close — at the end of a two-hand turn, for instance.
 It rounds the movement off; it's like a full stop at the end of a sentence.
-Some people think that in a good dance you should never stop moving — you just flow from one position to the next — but that's not how they thought of it in the 17th or 18th centuries.
+Some people (particularly in the States) believe that in a good dance you should never stop moving — you just flow from one position to the next — but that's not how they thought of it in the 17th and 18th centuries.
 They used steps then, and in Regency Dance they finished most moves with a Jetté Assemblé which is a very definite jump landing with feet together.
 I'm not suggesting you teach that, but you might mention it.

 Beware of learning English dances from YouTube videos.
 These are mainly American dancers, and you will get the impression that if people ever dance they use a single skip.
 Not in England, we don't!
 And some YouTube videos are awful, and some are just plain wrong.
 You are also likely to see Cecil Sharp siding, and no hands in four changes of a circular hey, since that's what Cecil Sharp decreed, whereas in England you're more likely to see into-line siding and four changes with hands.